What is the Razzamataz Future Fund?

 The Future Fund is the registered charity of Razzamataz Theatre Schools.

 Charity Number: 1135252

 It has been created so that we can offer a very special opportunity exclusively for students of Razzamataz Theatre Schools.
 The opportunity is to advance the education of students of any Razzamataz Theatre School in particular by the provision of grants to enable them to continue their training in performing and creative arts.
 Students are able to apply to the Future Fund for grants to help fund courses to further their progression into the performing or creative arts industry.
 Our aim in creating the Future Fund is to create life-changing scholarships for our students and help them realise their dreams and aspirations in performing arts.

-We’ve even launched our very own Future Fund song ‘I Believe’ check out some of our schools singing by clicking the play button above, you can even download the lyrics by following the link below…
+We’ve even launched our very own Future Fund song ‘I Believe’, check out some of our schools singing by downloading the song from itunes here, you can even download the lyrics by following the link below…

 Here are some frequently asked Future Fund questions..

 Am I eligible to apply?